flensrocker/discriminated-unions/README.md

 }>;
 ```

-The generic parameter `TType` must be some kind of string (it can be `string` or some literal like `"TEXT"` or even a union of strings).
+The generic parameter `TType` must be some kind of string (it can be `string` or some literal like `"TEXT"` or even a union of string literals).
 That will be used as the type for the property named `__type__`.

 But how do we compose that with, say, the `DynFormGroup`?